NuGet/docs.microsoft.com-nuget/docs/quickstart/includes/publish-manage.md

 >
 > ![This package has not been indexed yet.
 It will appear in search results and will be available for install/restore after indexing is complete.](../media/QS_Create-03-NotIndexed.png)

-You've now published a NuGet package to nuget.org that other developers can use in their projects, but the package in this quickstart uses an empty class library that isn't actually useful.
+You've now published a NuGet package to nuget.org that other developers can use in their projects, but the sample package uses an empty class library that isn't useful.
 To *unlist* this test package and hide it from search results:

 1. Once the package appears under **Published Packages** on the **Manage Packages** page, select the pencil icon next to the package listing.